 - Understand regulations pertaining to night operations and the application process for relevant waivers.

 - Understand physiological factors affecting night operations.

 - Understand advantages and limitations of thermal imaging.

 - Interpret thermal data accurately.

 Professional Drone Pilot Training programs are conducted by FAA-licensed unmanned aircraft pilots from Adam Ringle Consulting (ARC), a Delaware-based industry leader in UAS training.
-Training program content is provided by ARC and Rocky Mountain Unmanned Systems (RMUS).
-In cases of inclement weather, classes may be rescheduled.

 Who Should Participate?